ThatGuySam/doesitarm/.github/ISSUE_TEMPLATE/app-update-template.md

 **The official name of the app**
 {What's the full official name of the app}

-**Is there a supported build avialable on a public/release channel?**
+**Is there a supported build available on a public/release channel?**
 {Yes/No}

 **Proposed New App Status**